chrispetrou/HRShell/README.md

     -   Either using _on-the-fly_ certificates or
     -   By specifying a cert/key pair (_more details below..._)
 *   Shellcode injection 💉 (_more details below..._)
-    -   Either shellcode injection in a thread of the current running process
+    -   Either shellcode injection in a thread/spawned-process of the current running process
         *   Platforms supported so far:
             *   __Windows x86__
             *   __Unix x86__